Configure Service and Session Options

 - TCP Wait

-Session idle timeout after a TCP session has received a FIN or RST flag in either direction.
+Session idle timeout after a TCP session has received a FIN or RST packet in either direction.

 Default: 20 seconds